A Tour of St. Pete’s Murals

 By: Bob Andelman

-As outdoor murals have multiplied across St. Petersburg, it seems everyone has a favorite.
+As St. Pete's murals have multiplied across the city, it seems everyone has a favorite.

 Science fiction fan?
 Get a picture of you and your friends running from the city’s former landmark – an inverted pier – giving chase on spider legs and shooting deadly lasers at tourists.
 The “War of the Worlds” design – itself painted over an antique Coca-Cola sign – is by the Vitale Brothers.
 (Corner of Baum Avenue & Dr. Martin Luther King Jr. Street N)